astropy/astropy-APEs/APE_coordinated_pkg.rst

 First, the affiliated packages include a mix of two different kinds of packages.
-Some packages have been developed as a fairly integrated effort alongside the core package, meaning both feature planning assuming the existence of the affiliated packages, as well as significant overlap in the core development teams (e.g.``photutils``, ``astroquery``, and ``specutils``).
-Other affiliated packages (the majority) are developed more independently of the core package, often with nearly disjoint development teams, while staying in contact with and making *use* of the wider astropy ecosystem and community.
+Some packages have been developed as a fairly integrated effort alongside the core package.
+That is, feature planning took into account that these affiliated packages existed, and that important features would be implemented in them (e.g.,``photutils``, ``astroquery``, and ``specutils``).
+Thus, the continued existence of those packages is understood to be important for the Astropy project as a whole.
+Other affiliated packages (the majority) are developed more independently of the core package, which treat Astropy mainly as a base to build on, do not as strongly influence planning for the core package, and provide functionality that is not general enough to be considered part of the core requirements.
 It has proved difficult to design a development and review process that works effectively with *both* of these classes of packages.